kikofernandez/programmingfightclub/README.md

 This page contains **work in progress** of the book "Design Patters for the Object-oriented and Functional mind" that will be released some day in softcover, Kindle format and html.
+The content of the book is the same for html and epub formats.

 This book contains principles and design patterns in multiple programming languages, taking into account the programming language paradigm and its type system.